Gabrelia/PresPrice/README.md

 Next, download the PresPrice repository and change to that directory in your terminal.

+Raking Databases:

+In order to access the medicine database for the app, you will need to run a couple of commands in terminal before running the server.

+rake db:migrate

+rake db:seed

 After you have done this enter rails server into terminal and go to http://localhost:3000  in your browser.
 You should now be able to access the site.
 The homepage will be a blue screen with a login form.